 These factors’ order of importance lies in the user’s preference and needs.

 By immersion, we mean the feeling of presence in a virtual environment or the degree to which the human brain can be tricked.
 The more immersive the headset and/or experience is, the more someone may feel that they are actually there.
 Various factors may influence the immersion quality.

 Positional tracking and room scale

 Positional tracking is the precise tracking of the VR headset’s position (and, therefore, the user’s position).
 The more precise the tracking is, the better the VR immersion.
-If there is a gap or lag between the user’s position in real-life and in-game, it may greatly hinder the user’s experience.
+If there is a gap or lag between the user’s position in real life and in-game, it may greatly hinder the user’s experience.
 It is possible to have external or internal positional tracking:

 - Outside-in tracking: makes use of external sensors and/or cameras to accurately track the headset’s position within a delimited space (room-scaling).
-For full room scale, users need to install more than two sensors to avoid any occlusion.
+For a full room scale, users need to install more than two sensors to avoid any occlusion.

 - Inside-out tracking: the VR headset uses one or more front-facing cameras to detect its position, with or without the aid of markers.
 This type of tracking is generally less powerful and accurate than outside-in tracking.

 - Hand tracking: most high-end PC VR headsets enable hand tracking either with advanced controllers or sensor technology (ie. Leap Motion technology).
 This enables users to precisely and freely interact with their VR experience.